paulcoghlan/public/vim.md

 1G - move to start of file
 G - move to end of file
-w - move forward to start of word e - move forward to end of word b - move back by word
+w - move forward to start of word (W means word includes punctuation) e - move forward to end of word b - move back by word (B means word includes punctuation)

-f{char} - move to next occurance of {char}
-t<char> - move to before next occurence of char T<char> - move to before previous occurence of char

 cw - change to end of word
 c$ - change to end of line